Nevenall/remark-containers/README.md

 ## Bugs

 This is an initial version and is likely to have some bugs.
-If you find one, please [report it].
+If you find one, please [report it][bugs].

 ## Syntax